nweijenb2001/emfma/README.txt

 Supplementary documentation for the paper "Robust policy evaluation in material flow analysis under deep uncertainty."
 Python, Excel, and CSV files used in the case study are provided.
 Although the full model is not included, intermediate results are available, allowing the data to be explored and plots to be generated.
 Below is a description of each component:

+appendix/:
+Python files demonstrating the sampling and trimmming methods explained in the paper and its supporting information.

 data/:
 Contains input datasets used for the case study analysis.